iocrate/org/README_en.md

 - Each codebase has key examples to demonstrate.
 - Each codebase can timely feedback issues and fix bugs.
 - Each codebase has maintainers.
-- Documentation and website are available in Chinese and English
+- Documentation and website are available in Chinese and English.